Nomination Guide

 Describe and verify the following:

-• Impact the candidate has achieved by contributing financial resources, time, and effort engaged with organizations (i.e. service on boards, committees, strategic planning, innovation, personal giving) to drive social change
+• Impact the candidate has achieved by contributing financial resources, time, and effort engaged with organizations (i.e. service on boards, committees, strategic planning,

-• Demonstration of dynamic leadership inspiring others to engage in their own legacy of giving
+• Demonstration of dynamic leadership inspiring others to engage in their own Legacy of Giving.

-• How they motivate others to assume leadership roles and/or set an example for others to give of their time, talent and treasure
+• How they motivate others to assume leadership roles and/or set an example for others to give of their time, talent and treasure.

 In memory of Kenneth F. Murrah, the Central Florida Foundation will give $1,000 to the charity of the recipient’s choice.